libonomy/aphelion-staking/scripts/gitian-keys/README.md

 --recv-keys ${fingerprint}; done < ./keys.txt
 ```

-Add your key to the list if you are a Tendermint core developer or you have
+Add your key to the list if you are a Aphelion core developer or you have
-provided Gitian signatures for two major or minor releases of Tendermint.
+provided Gitian signatures for two major or minor releases of Aphelion.